AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ## Opt out of cross-region data sharing

-Optionally, you can opt out of cross-region data sharing for a namespace.
+Optionally, you can opt out of sharing operational data from namespaces and communities across regions.
 If you opt out of cross-region data sharing, your operational data is not processed or stored outside of the region of your default region.

 ![Cross-region data sharing disabled](./_images/cross-region-data-sharing-disabled.drawio.svg)